US House votes to decriminalize marijuana, little chance in current Senate | DW | 04.12.2020

 In recent decades, many US states have legalized marijuana for medical use, and some, like Colorado, have freed it for recreational consumption.

-Canada to the north legalized marijuana in 2018.
+Canada, the neighbor to the north, legalized marijuana in 2018.
 And, last month, Mexico took a first step toward undermining local gangs that supply the United States.

-Decriminalization advocates had argued that cannabis caused relatively low harm and that legalization would dissuade violent growers and traffickers.
+Decriminalization advocates have argued that cannabis causes relatively low harm and that legalization would dissuade violent growers and traffickers.

 "Radish farmers don't kill each other over territory," said Tom McLintock, a California Republican who favored the bill.